SecretSurfSpot/bank_tech_test/README.md

 # Bank Tech Test

-Makers week 10 individual tech test - Banking Application, created with Ruby and RSpec.
+Makers week 10 individual tech test - Banking Application, created with Ruby and RSpec, using TDD and OO.

+## Requirements

+- You should be able to interact with your code via a REPL like IRB or the JavaScript console.
+(You don't need to implement a command line interface that takes input from STDIN.)
+- Deposits, withdrawal.
+- Account statement (date, amount, balance) printing.
+- Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ## Acceptance Criteria